Geneseo, Illinois: Establishment

-On September 17, 1836, the settlers embarked on their treacherous journey from Geneseo, New York and Genesee County, New York across Canada, down through Michigan, then across Indiana and Illinois.
-Their journey was marred with difficulties; only traveling 7 miles in 6 days through much of Canada and Michigan.
-Near Ypsilanti, Michigan the seven families split into two with two families, the Messrs.
-Ward and Manville, remaining behind to rejoin the journey in the spring.
-Despite the hardships, and in the true Puritan fashion, the settlers insisted on resting on the Sabbath.
-Unfortunately, their struggles with nature continued.
-The winter was so bad that the families remained in Princeton, Illinois and what was known as Providence County while their structures were being established.
+On September 17, 1836, the settlers embarked on their journey from Geneseo, New York and Genesee County, New York across Canada, down through Michigan, then across Indiana and Illinois.
+The subsequent winter was so bad that the families remained in Princeton, Illinois and what was known as Providence County while their structures were being established.
 Cromwell K. Bartlett constructed the first structure just south of the town in the winter of 1836, and Elisha Cone and J.C.
 Ward built the first cabin and frame house in town, respectively, in 1837.

-Establishment of the city

 The town was split into lots by the trustees: John C. Ward, Cromwell K. Bartlett, and R.R.
 Stewart.
 They split the land into five blocks east to west and three blocks north to south with locations for a cemetery, a block for the school and church, a public square, and the "gospel lot," which, in 1846, became a seminary.
 Lots would be drawn by chance, assuming that the settlers would build on them, and immediately the town established its Christian and education-focused philosophy.
-A mandatory tithe on all proceeds (over a certain amount) were set aside to build a religious and educational seminary in the center of town, now the Geneseo City Park.
+A mandatory tithe on all proceeds (over a certain amount) was set aside to build a religious and educational seminary in the center of town, now the Geneseo City Park.
 This building, originally known as the Geneseo Manual Labor High School, was later renamed the Geneseo Seminary and was borne of the self-denial philosophy of the town's leaders.
 However, due to considerable debt, the Geneseo Seminary ended up closing in the year 1857 and was folded into the public school system as Geneseo Central School.